Last 3 seconds:

 Many questions arise about the Jury of Appeal's participation in this night's events.

 Let's start from April 2, 1971.
 On that day, the FIBA approved "Regulations for the basketball tournament" of XX Olympics.
-Here's an excerpt from the regulations:
+Here's the excerpt from the regulations:

 "3.7.2 ...................
 The Jury of Appeal of FIBA is formed of representatives of the nations taking part in the Olympic Basketball Tournament on the recommendation of the General Secretary of FIBA.
 The Jury of Appeal consists of five members and four alternate members.
 The chair shall be taken by the senior member of the FIBA Central Bureau present in Munich.
 Members of the Jury of Appeal of FIBA who are of the same nationality as the teams involved in such a protest may not take part in the decision and alternate members shall take their place."

-Three days before an opening of the basketball tournament, the FIBA and representatives of participant teams held a meeting at which they designated members of the Jury of Appeal as follows:
+Three days before an opening of a basketball tournament, the FIBA and representatives of participant teams held a meeting at which they designated members of the Jury of Appeal as follows:

 By the time of the final basketball game, Abdel Moheim Wahby had already left Munich, so the FIBA and the representatives had to assign a new president.
 We could assume that one of the members stepped in to be the president of the Jury of Appeal.
 We would be wrong again!
 This time Mr.Jones (who else?) recalled the regulations and assigned Ferenc Hepp as president.
 The importance of this decision will be clearer if the reader learns that Ferenc Hepp was a close friend of William Jones.
 Mr.Hepp practically stepped in to defend Mr.Jones' actions made during the game.